-Beginning with the Spring 2014 semester, the University will be running Blackboard Learn 9.1, SP13.
-This is a major upgrade from the current SP9.
+Beginning with the Spring 2014 semester, the University began using Blackboard Learn 9.1, SP13.
+This is a major upgrade from the SP9.

 0-60 Tech Tools